LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Live Chat/Chat dashboards/goal-tracker-report.md

 This dashboard is loaded with assisted conversion; which occurred after an engagement with an agent.
 The goal tracker does not include self serve conversion / assisting goals reached.

-This dashboard also entails hour offset capabilities allowing users to show the data with an offset to match the time zone where they manage their operation.
+It also entails hour offset capabilities allowing users to show the data with an offset to match the time zone where they manage their operation.

 ## Main panel: agent goals tracker report